Become a Project Mentor!

 Project Mentors support our Scholars as they learn to lead and serve through STEM.
 Share this PDF with friends and colleagues.

 - As individuals and as a group, IIT Boeing Scholars are committed to giving back and to improving the lives of others.
-As part of the IIT Boeing Scholars Academy’s Summer Session, Scholars collaborate in teams to develop and propose Leadership Grant Projects (LGPs) of their own design to be implemented in their home communities and schools over the course of the next 10 months (July 2012-April 2013).
+As part of the IIT Boeing Scholars Academy’s Summer Session, Scholars collaborate in teams to develop and propose Leadership Grant Projects (LGPs) of their own design to be implemented in their communities over the next 10 months (July 2013-April 2014).
 Through the awarding and stewardship of these Leadership Grants, the Academy helps provide Scholars with the opportunity, resources, and guidance needed to empower them to promote positive change and continue to develop as leaders.

 Each Project Mentor is expected to:

-- Commit 10 months (July 2012-April 2013) to advising a team of Scholars as they develop and implement their Leadership Grant Project.
+- Commit an average of 6 hours per month for 10 months (July 2013-April 2014) to advising a team of IIT Boeing Scholars as they develop and implement their Leadership Grant Project.

-- Help their LGP group identify objectives, create a budget and a project plan, mediate conflicts, and find outside resources.
+- Provide their LGP group with guidance and feedback as they identify objectives, create a budget and project plan, mediate conflicts, and find outside resources.

 - Serve as a positive role model for Scholars.

 Summaries of and video presentations about Leadership Grant Projects completed in 2012-13 are online here.